 - I see someone behind their eyes and their body.
 I acknowledge their consciousness and their desire to survive on this planet.
 I see an individual.

 - I now know that I am nothing special.
 Meaning, a rat or a snail has an equal right to life that I do.
-My brain does not make me any more special than someone with a smaller brain.
+My human intelligence does not make me any more special than someone else.

 - I am learning more about things that I used to have no idea about.
 I am much more interested in language, science and belief systems.
 I want to understand how we came to where we are and how we can move forward.

 - I am less afraid of spiders.
 The trick lies in giving them names and seeing the individual instead of a spider – a species.
-Yes, he is a spider but he is unlike any other spider – or any other species of an animal – that ever existed.
+Yes, he is a spider but he is unlike any other spider that ever existed.
 There will never be anyone like him on this planet ever again.

-- I am seeing humanity in a different light.
+- I am seeing all of humanity in a different light.
 I am more sensitive to what words people use and why they do the things they do.
+With that, I don’t mean I need a safe space or trigger warnings (except when there are very graphic scenes in moves).

 - I feel less guilty.
 Sure I still pay for death and abuse in one way or another, we all do sadly, but I know that I am doing my best.
 Instead of complaining about the state of this world, I am doing what I can do with where I am.